jimbobbennett/StarWarsCopilot/5-mcp/README.md

     dotnet add package ModelContextProtocol --prerelease
     ```

-1. Comment out or delete the `WookiepediaTool` - you won't need this anymore as we are using the MCP server.
+1. Comment out or delete the `WookiepediaTool` and `ToolsOptions` - you won't need this anymore as we are using the MCP server.
+You can also delete the `Tools` section from the `appsettings.json`.

 ### Add configuration for the tool